HyperBDR/docs/src/userguide/presales/hyperbdr-agent-investigation.md

 ### CentOS 7 (Linux)

-This document primarily guides on obtaining relevant host information on a Linux machine, including the host name, operating system version, CPU, memory, disk, and other details.
+This document primarily guides on obtaining relevant host information on a Linux machine, including the host name, operating system version, kernel version, CPU, memory, disk, and other details.
 The steps for collecting Linux host information in this instance will be based on CentOS 7; for other operating system versions, please refer to their respective documentation.

 #### 1. Retrieve host name.